XitongSun-UT/XitongSun-UT.github.io/_pages/about.md

 <span class='anchor' id='education'></span>
 # 📖 Education
-- *2025.08 - now*, Ph.D.
+- *2025.08 - now*, M.S./Ph.D.
 Student in Mechanical Engineering, The University of Texas at Austin (UT).
 - *2021.08 - 2025.07*, B.E. in Microelectronics Science and Engineering, Southern University of Science and Technology (SUSTech).